Mykola Vasylenko: Beginning of political involvement

+Government service

 After the February Revolution, on the initiative of Mykhailo Hrushevsky, Mykola Vasylenko was invited to the Central Council of Ukraine as deputy chairman, but he did not actively participate in the council's sessions.
 On March 24, 1917 the Russian Provisional Government appointed Vasylenko as a curator of the Kiev school district and on August 19, 1917 he became the Deputy Minister of Education in the Russian Provisional Government.
 Vasylenko was a supporter of an evolutionary development of the system of Ukrainian national education, a position that did not correspond to the policy of Ukrainisation of education developed by the I and II All-Ukrainian Teachers congresses and carried out by the General Secretariat of Education.

+In January 1918 Vasylenko served as a collegiate member of the Ukrainian General Court.
+After the establishment of the Hetmanate, he was appointed its minister of education.
+On that post Vasylenko contributed to the foundation state universities in Kyiv and Kamianets, as wella s in the establishment of the Ukrainian Academy of Sciences.
+In August 1918 he became president of the State Senate of the Ukrainian State.
+On 17 October 1918 Vasylenko was among the signatories of a letter addressed to the Council of Ministers, which promoted the idea of a federation with non-Bolshevik Russia.